Female Arousal: Explained

 The female body is one of life’s mysteries.
 For women as well as men.
-Scientific studies have typically overlooked women and focussed on male arousal.
+Scientific studies have typically overlooked women and focused on male arousal.
 This has left many women, and most men, in the dark about female arousal.
 What are some female arousal signs?
 What are the stages of arousal?
 And what does “getting wet” actually mean?
 Don’t panic.
-We are here to explain everything you need to know about female arousal.
+We are here to explain everything you need to know.

 Is arousal the same as desire?

 No, arousal and desire are two separate things.
 The term arousal refers to the physical changes that happen to your body when you’re sexually stimulated, while desire is wanting to have sex.
 The female body can be physically turned on, but this doesn’t mean a woman wants to have sex.
 That’s why open communication is essential to any sexual encounter; you can read your lover’s body signals, but make sure you’re sure they’re enjoying what’s happening.